KDDaniels/tinyMillis/README.md

-# tinyMillis
+# tinyTime

-A lightweight timer for a couple of the Atmel ATtiny chips that mimics `millis()` from Arduino.
+A lightweight timer for a couple of the Atmel ATtiny chips that mimics `millis()` and `micros()` from Arduino.
 Probably only going to include the ATtiny84 and ATtiny85 but feel free to add to it.